• Get Started

 January 13, 2022

-The second race of Zwift Racing League 2021/22 Season 2 happens Tuesday, January 18th (Monday the 17th for Premier Division), and this week is certainly one for the sprinters as riders take on London’s Classique route.
+The second race of Zwift Racing League 2021/22 Round 2 happens Tuesday, January 18th (Monday the 17th for Premier Division), and this week is certainly one for the sprinters as riders take on London’s Classique route.

 Let’s dig into the course, including tips for bike choice, strategic options, and crucial segments: